Beastie Boys NYC: Following the Band’s Favorite Haunts with their songs playing

 I continue uptown on Bowery, surveying wall graffiti, and used appliances being hosed down in front of restaurant supply stores.
 Off Houston Street, I turn right at Katz Deli, and I find my second waypoint: the corner of Ludlow and Rivington.
 Today, the corner is home to wraps, not raps.
 The Three Monkeys Restaurant occupies the space.

 Twenty years ago panoramic photos of this corner became the album art of Paul’s Boutique.
 Their sophomore record, while musically miles beyond their first album, wasn’t much of commercial or critical success upon release.
 But in the years that have followed, an appreciation for its innovative use of samples and beats (many courtesy of the Dust Brothers) has grown strong.

 The song Shadrach, in which the Boys assume the roles of the biblical heroes from The Book of Daniel’s fiery furnace, best exemplifies the album’s high-energy, witty verses, and sample-driven beats.
 Cultural references, contemporary and old, delivered with on-point timing and spirit, here the trio are wise indeed.

 Three Wise Monkeys

 Back on the sidewalk under what has become a late-afternoon cotton candy sky, East Houston becomes West Houston.
-I can hear Church bells ringing over the instrumental Groove Homes, its 5pm.
+I can hear Church bells ringing over the instrumental Groove Homes, its 5 pm.
 The air is cooling down, my feet are getting tired.
-I wonder around, feel lost around the Avenue of the Americas.
+I wander around, feel lost around the Avenue of the Americas.

 I ask an art dealer in front of his shop for help and he directs me towards Sullivan Street, where listening to Namaste I find my next spot.
 I enter a small Tibetan store and, after an awkward pause, the old lady sewing near the front and I start chatting.